diegomendezp/Ironhack-lectures-v3/content/module2/01-Week 1/Day 3/02 - HTTP and how internet works.md

 To be a server your computer would need to be **turned on**, **awake** and have **Internet literally all the time**.

 Not very practical for our personal computers.

-**Servers**, however, are exactly that: computers that are always turned on, awake and connected to the Internet so that users can connect to them.
+**Servers**, are exactly that: computers that are always turned on, awake and connected to the Internet so that users can connect to them.